Manchester: Literature

 Gaskell House, where Mrs Gaskell wrote most of her novels.
 The house is now a museum.

 Manchester is a UNESCO City of Literature known for a "radical literary history".
-Manchester in the 19th century featured in works highlighting the changes that industrialisation had brought.
-They include Elizabeth Gaskell's novel Mary Barton: A Tale of Manchester Life (1848), and Letitia Landon's poetical illustration Manchester to a vista over the city by G. Pickering in Fisher's Drawing Room Scrap Book, 1835, which records the rapid growth of the city and its cultural importance.

-The Condition of the Working Class in England in 1844 was a study of the city by Friedrich Engels, which he wrote while living and working here.
-Manchester was also the meeting place of Engels and Karl Marx, where the two began writing The Communist Manifesto in Chetham's Library – founded in 1653 and claiming to be the oldest public library in the English-speaking world.
-Elsewhere in the city, the John Rylands Library holds an extensive collection of early printing.
-The Rylands Library Papyrus P52, believed to be the earliest extant New Testament text, is on permanent display there.
+19th-century works highlighted the changes that industrialisation had brought to the city, including Elizabeth Gaskell's novel Mary Barton: A Tale of Manchester Life (1848), and Letitia Landon's poetical illustration Manchester (1835).
+The Condition of the Working Class in England in 1844 was written about the city by Friedrich Engels while resident.
+Manchester was the meeting place of Engels and Karl Marx, where the two began writing The Communist Manifesto in Chetham's Library.
+The John Rylands Library holds a collection of early printing including the Rylands Library Papyrus P52, believed to be the earliest extant New Testament text.

-The novel Hard Times is reputed to have been set in Manchester and Preston by Charles Dickens.
-Similarly, the novel Jane Eyre was first written by Charlotte Brontë in 1846, while she was staying in her lodgings in Hulme, an area of the city.
-She was accompanying her father Patrick, who was convalescing in the city after cataract surgery.
+The novel Hard Times (1854) by Charles Dickens is reputed to have been set in Manchester and Preston.
+Jane Eyre was written by Charlotte Brontë in 1846, while she was staying in her lodgings in Hulme.
 She probably envisioned Manchester Cathedral churchyard as the burial place for Jane's parents and the birthplace of Jane herself.

-Elizabeth Gaskell penned all her novels but Mary Barton at her home in 84 Plymouth Grove, Manchester.
-Her house would often host influential authors of the time, such as Charles Dickens, Charlotte Brontë, Harriet Beecher Stowe and Charles Eliot Norton.
-It has been open to the public as a literary museum since 2014.
-Isabella Banks was also born in the city; she is most well known for her 1876 novel The Manchester Man.
-Anglo-American author Frances Hodgson Burnett was born in the city's Cheetham Hill district in 1849.
-Anthony Burgess is among the 20th-century writers who lived in Manchester.
-During his time in the city he wrote the dystopian satire A Clockwork Orange in 1962.
+Gaskell penned all her novels but Mary Barton at her home in 84 Plymouth Grove, Manchester.
+Her house would host influential authors of the time, such as Dickens, Brontë, Harriet Beecher Stowe and Charles Eliot Norton.
+Isabella Banks was born in the city and wrote The Manchester Man (1876).
+Author Frances Hodgson Burnett was born in the city's Cheetham Hill district in 1849.
+Anthony Burgess is among the 20th-century writers who lived in Manchester, writing the dystopian satire A Clockwork Orange in 1962.
 Dame Carol Ann Duffy, Poet Laureate from 2009 to 2019, moved to the city in 1996 and lives in West Didsbury, a village contiguous within the city.